Find work opportunities that fit for your strengths and interests.

 Resources for Persons with Disabilities

-Alberta Human Services contracts a range of agencies across the province to provide employment, training and career services for persons with disabilities.
+Alberta Community and Social Services contracts a range of agencies across the province to provide employment, training and career services for persons with disabilities.
 Find out about programs in your area:

 If you're a Canadian university or college graduate with a self-declared disability, check out the Ability Edge Paid Internship